BlogDraw/BlogDraw/README.md

 ## How to Update
 1. Like [BlogDraw on Facebook](https://www.facebook.com/BlogDraw/ "BlogDraw's Facebook Page").
-2. We'll announce when there's an update, and provide you with a way to update.
+2. We'll announce when there's an update, and provide you with an updater.
 3. Follow the instructions.
+ - If you're a developer, you can star and watch [BlogDraw-Updater on GitHub](https://github.com/TuxSoftLimited/BlogDraw-Updater "BlogDraw-Updater"), to get updates whenever we release a new update.